andrewt0301/hse-acos-course/docs/exam.md

 * The examiner writes down an exam protocol in a simple form («student, topic, point (+/-/±)»):

-   * __«-»__: Totally incorrect answer, answer irrelevant to the question, general discussion demonstrating absence of understanding of the topic. reading aloud texts without their understanding; retelling answers of other students.
+   * __«-»__: Totally incorrect answer, answer irrelevant to the question, general discussion demonstrating absence of understanding of the topic, reading aloud texts without their understanding, retelling answers of other students.

    * __«±»__: Significantly incomplete answer, answer that contains both correct and incorrect statements, a correct answer the student cannot correctly explain (for example, a random answer).